Why virtual terrain?

 "You can already download user-generated layers that sit on top of Google's

-hiking trails or famous landmarks.
-One dating service has even started showing
+trails or famous landmarks.
+One dating service has even started showing people

-people looking for partners as a Google Earth layer.
-Real estate
+looking for partners as a Google Earth layer.
+Real estate companies have

 - SRI called the idea "Digital